How will paid advertising evolve?

 That’s why we consulted 50 experts to get their opinion on what’s going to be big in paid advertising in the year to come.

-We asked them what their predictions are for paid advertising in 2020 and how they plan to implement those predictions in their marketing strategy.
+We asked them what their predictions are for paid advertising and how they plan to implement those predictions in their marketing strategy.

 Joe Read

-We’re expecting an increased focus on automation from advertising in 2020.
+We’re expecting an increased focus on automation from advertising.
 More specifically in the automation of advert creative.
 We’ve seen this progressing over the years with Google Smart Shopping, Facebook Automated Ads and AdWords Express.

 This gives the platforms more control over content and makes life easier for business owners & advertisers.
 Platforms are getting more confident in their ability to automatically create effective adverts and slowly we’ve seen advertisers are beginning to trust the platforms ability to do this too.